 Running every day?

 First of all, the running frequency—or how often you run—is one of three fundamental variables of training.
+How many days per should you run though?
 The other two are duration (how far you run) and intensity (how fast you run).
 If you’re looking for some kind of benefits from running you should at least run a couple of times per week.
 Running every day doesn’t make sense, because your body needs rest to become stronger.
 Interesting fact: Many elite runners run as often as 14 times per week.
 How often should you run?

 Real talk about running frequency